Pertinaaz/serverbuster/README.md

 ## Bot Account

 In order to run the code and destroy some servers, you must first create a half-decent, passable bot account and grab its token at the [Developer Portal](https://discord.com/developers/applications).
-Create an application, name it whatever you wish, go to bot and generate a token for it.
-Paste the token into the config.js file.
+Create an application, name it whatever you wish, go to the bot section and enable all intents.
+Generate and paste the token of the bot into the `config.js` file.

 ## Running